India Tax Residency and US LLC: What the Treaty Covers

 Article 23: Relief from Double Taxation

-In practice for SMLLC owners: If the US does tax the LLC's income (for example, on US-source income subject to withholding, or because a PE exists), the founder can claim a credit against Indian tax for the US tax paid.
+If the US does tax the LLC's income (US-source income subject to withholding, or because a PE exists), the founder can claim a credit against Indian tax for the US tax paid.
 The credit cannot exceed the Indian tax on that same income.

-The gap: If the US LLC earns non-US-source income and the founder is an Indian ROR, India taxes the full amount.
-If the US does not tax it (because the income is not US-sourced and the founder is a non-resident alien for US purposes), there is no US tax to credit.
+The gap is real.
+If the LLC earns non-US-source income and the founder is an Indian ROR, India taxes the full amount.
+The US does not tax it because the income is not US-sourced and the founder is a non-resident alien for US purposes.
+No US tax means no credit.
 India collects the full tax.
-The DTAA's relief mechanism only operates when both countries claim taxing rights on the same income.
-When only India taxes the income, there is nothing to relieve.
+The DTAA's relief mechanism only kicks in when both countries claim taxing rights on the same income.
+When only India taxes it, there is nothing to relieve.

 Article 25: Mutual Agreement Procedure

-When the DTAA does not clearly resolve a taxation issue — including entity classification mismatches — Article 25 allows taxpayers to request the competent authorities of both countries to resolve the issue through mutual agreement.
-This is a slow, case-by-case process.
-It is not a practical solution for routine LLC income taxation.
+When the DTAA does not clearly resolve a taxation issue (including entity classification mismatches), Article 25 allows taxpayers to request the competent authorities of both countries to resolve the dispute through mutual agreement.
+Slow, case-by-case, and not a practical solution for routine LLC income taxation.

 The LLC Classification Problem

-This is the structural mismatch at the center of the issue.
+This is the structural mismatch at the center of everything.

-- A transparent entity (following the US classification) → income taxed in the founder's hands
+- Treat the LLC as transparent (following the US classification) and tax income in the founder's hands

-- A separate entity (a foreign company) → income taxed when distributed as dividends, or under specific anti-avoidance provisions
+- Treat it as a separate foreign company and tax income only when distributed as dividends, or invoke anti-avoidance provisions

-If India treats the LLC as a separate foreign company, the income may be taxable only when distributed to the founder, potentially at dividend rates.
-But this classification could also trigger the Controlled Foreign Corporation (CFC) provisions under the Indian anti-avoidance rules, or lead to questions about whether income is being artificially deferred.
+If India treats it as a separate foreign company, the income might only be taxable when distributed, potentially at dividend rates.
+But this could also trigger the Controlled Foreign Corporation (CFC) provisions under Indian anti-avoidance rules, raising questions about artificial deferral.

-In the absence of explicit CBDT guidance, the treatment depends on the assessing officer's interpretation and any precedent set by the Income Tax Appellate Tribunal (ITAT) or higher courts.
-This ambiguity is a structural risk.
+Without explicit CBDT guidance, the treatment depends on whichever assessing officer reviews your file and whatever precedent the Income Tax Appellate Tribunal (ITAT) or higher courts have set.
+That is not a stable foundation for a business.

-The DTAA does not resolve this.
-Article 7 (business profits) assumes the enterprise is identifiable and its residence is clear.
-When the US says "this entity does not exist for tax purposes" and India says "we're not sure what this entity is," the treaty's provisions do not cleanly apply.
-Neither country has issued joint guidance on the treatment of US LLCs under the India-US DTAA.
+The DTAA does not help.
+Article 7 assumes the enterprise is identifiable and its residence is clear.
+When the US says "this entity does not exist" and India says "we are not sure what this entity is," the treaty provisions do not cleanly apply.
+Neither country has issued joint guidance.

 Get structural patterns other founders miss